gbinside/pelican_morevars/README.md

 Morevars plugin for Pelican
 ===========================

-This plugin add variables to all context (Common variables) for debug purpose
+This plugin add variables to all context (Common variables) for debug purpose.

-remeber to keep this plugin as last of the pluginlist in your pelican config file
+Remeber to keep this plugin as last of the pluginlist in your pelican config file

     PLUGINS = [
     ...